bgilmer77/HowTo-Configure-OpenVAS/kali-openvas-howto.md

 +	use `apt` to get an updated list of available packages and then install updates

-`root@kali:~# apt update && apt upgrade -y` `root@kali:~# apt autoclean`
+`root@kali:~# apt update && apt upgrade -y`
+**Note!
+During the upgrade, `wireshark-common` may pop up a dialog box asking if users other than `root` should be able to capture packets.
+Be sure to answer "yes" to this since Openvas runs under the user `openvas`.
+`root@kali:~# apt autoclean`
 `root@kali:~# reboot`